Frequently Asked Questions

 How does the add-on treat edits to a form submission?

-To allow edits, enable Edit after submit in your Google Form settings.
+To allow edits, enable Allow response editing in your Google Form settings.

 When an edit is made, the add-on will restart the workflow, sending the request back to the first recipient.
 The add-on does this to maintain the integrity of the process, ensuring requestors cannot change the request without it having to be re-approved.
 When the workflow restarts, the add-on will increment the Revision # (e.g Request #5 will become Request #5/1 where 1 represents the revision number).